balderdashy/sails-docs/reference/sails.config/sails.config.session.md

 ### Disabling sessions

 Sessions are enabled by default in Sails.
-To disable sessions in your app, disable the `session` hook.
-Note that tthe process for disabling any hook is identical to the process for [disabling the Grunt hook](http://sailsjs.org/documentation/concepts/assets/disabling-grunt) (just type `grunt` instead of `session`).
+To disable sessions in your app, disable the `session` hook by changing your `.sailsrc` file.
+The process for disabling `session` is identical to the process for [disabling the Grunt hook](http://sailsjs.org/documentation/concepts/assets/disabling-grunt) (just type `session: false` instead of `grunt: false`).